whitepail/ha-sova-stt/README.md

 #### I get the following error in the Home Assistant system log

   ```
-  The stt integration does not support any configuration parameters, got [{'platform': 'google_cloud_stt', 'key_file': 'google-cloud-service-googlecloud.json', 'model': 'command_and_search'}].
+  The stt integration does not support any configuration parameters, got [{'platform': 'sova_stt', 'server': '....'].
 Please remove the configuration parameters from your configuration.
   ```

 This is a known issue due to a [bug](https://github.com/home-assistant/core/issues/97161) in Home Assistant >= 2023.7.
 However, the reported message does __not__ affect the functionality of this integration, it should still work as expected (if properly configured).

-#### How much does it cost to use Google Cloud Speech-To-Text?
+#### How much does it cost to use SOVA.ai Speech-To-Text?

-At the time of writing the pricing of Google Cloud Speech-to-Text V1 is:
-- Free for the first 60 minutes / month.
-- $0.024 / minute after the first 60 minutes/month.

-Check Google's [pricing table](https://cloud.google.com/speech-to-text/pricing#pricing_table) for up-to-date information.
+SOVA.ai is completely free as long as you run it on your own hardware.
+I use jetson TX2 to run several models, including SOVA, Piper, compreface, frigate etc...
+Sova is available for x86_64 platform (https://github.com/sovaai/sova-asr) and ARM64 (https://github.com/whitepail/sova-asr-jetson)